-Do Support Treatment and Recovery
+DO Support Treatment and Recovery

 Addiction, drug abuse, and alcohol abuse strap the sufferer financially, and many people suffering with substance use disorder who want help are unable to fund their own treatments.
 One of the greatest acts of love a parent can provide for his or her child struggling with substance abuse is the welcoming initiative towards treatment and addiction recovery.
 This can be through locating residential programs, support group meetings, family therapy, psychiatrists or therapists, alternative medications, or a sober living house.
 It can also mean providing financial assistance and support in funding these efforts.

-As parents or family members, it is critical to know your own feelings, limitations and needs, set healthy boundaries, and establish exactly what will happen if those limitations are crossed.
+As parents or family members, it is critical to know your own feelings, limitations, and needs, set healthy boundaries, and establish exactly what will happen if those limitations are crossed.
 Clear communication cannot be emphasized enough.
 Addiction is built on a foundation of deceit and manipulation, and the front lines of these behaviors often occur within the family itself.

 Here are some examples of recommended non-negotiable boundaries for an addict child.